 b.
 UE_1 shall send respond with a Direct Auth and Key Establish Response message including the Key_Est_Info to UE_2.

 3. UE_2 shall calculate (if not already done) KNRP.
 UE_2 shall send a Direct Security Mode Command messages to UE_1.
-These messages may include Key_Est_Info if need by the authentication method being used and shall contain MSB of KNRP ID.
+These messages may include Key_Est_Info if need by the authentication method being used and shall contain MSB of KNRP ID unless the Null integrity algorithm is selected by UE_2.
 The MSB of KNRP ID are chosen so that they uniquely identify KNRP at UE_2.

 4. On receiving the Direct Security Mode Command, UE_1 shall calculate (if not already done) KNRP based on Key_Est_Info (if provided).
-UE_1 shall choose the LSB of KNRP ID so that they uniquely identify KNRP at UE_1.
+UE_1 shall execute the following procedures unless the Null integrity algorithm is selected by UE_2: UE_1 shall choose the LSB of KNRP ID so that they uniquely identify KNRP at UE_1.
 UE_1 shall form KNRP ID from the received MSB of KNRP ID and its chosen LSB of KNRP ID and shall store the complete KNRP ID with KNRP.

 UE_1 shall send a Direct Security Mode Complete message to UE_2 which shall contain the LSB of KNRP ID.
 UE_2 shall form KNRP ID from its chosen MSB of KNRP ID and the received LSB of KNRP ID and shall store the complete KNRP ID with KNRP.